A Cyberattack Detection-Isolation Scheme For CAV Under Changing Driving Environment: Abstract

 \section{Abstract}

 Under a changing driving environment, a Connected Autonomous Vehicle (CAV) platoon relies strongly on the acquisition of accurate traffic information from neighboring vehicles as well as reliable commands from a centralized supervisory controller through the communication network.
 Even though such modalities are imperative to ensure the safe and efficient driving performance of CAVs, they led to multiple security challenges.
-Thus, a cyberattack on this network can corrupt vehicle-to-infrastructure (V2I) and vehicle-to-vehicle (V2V) communication, which can lead to unsafe or undesired driving scenarios.
-Hence, in this paper, we propose a unified V2V and V2I cyberattack detection scheme along with a V2I isolation scheme for CAVs under changing driving conditions.
-The proposed scheme is constructed using a bank of residual generators with Lyapunov function-based performance guarantees, such as disturbance-to-state stability, robustness, and sensitivity.
-Finally, we showcase the efficacy of our proposed algorithm through two simulation studies, namely under highway driving and urban driving.
-The results show that the proposed scheme can enhance the cybersecurity of CAVs by detecting and isolating cyberattacks on CAV platoons.
+Thus, a cyberattack on this network can corrupt vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communication, which can lead to unsafe or undesired driving scenarios.
+Hence, in this paper, we propose a cyberattack detection-isolation algorithm comprised of a unified V2V and V2I cyberattack detection scheme along with a V2I isolation scheme for CAVs under changing driving conditions.
+The proposed algorithm is constructed using a bank of residual generators with Lyapunov function-based performance guarantees, such as disturbance-to-state stability, robustness, and sensitivity.
+Finally, we showcase the efficacy of our proposed algorithm through extensive Monte-Carlo simulations using real-world highway and urban driving data.
+The results show that the proposed algorithm can enhance the cybersecurity of CAVs by detecting cyberattacks on CAV platoons and isolating infrastructure-level traffic manipulation.